dotnet/docs/docs/core/tutorials/with-visual-studio.md

 1. Press <kbd>Ctrl</kbd>+<kbd>F5</kbd> to run the program without debugging.

-   A console window opens with the text "Hello, World!" printed on the screen. ("Hello World!" without a comma in the Visual Basic project template.)
+   A console window opens with the text "Hello, World!" printed on the screen.
+(Or "Hello World!" without a comma in the Visual Basic project template.)

    :::image type="content" source="./media/with-visual-studio/hello-world-console-net6.png" alt-text="Console window showing Hello World Press any key to continue":::